davidgev86/SaaSKnowledgeBase/replit.md

 **State Management**: TanStack Query (React Query) for server state management with custom query client configuration.
 Form state is managed with React Hook Form and Zod for validation.

-**Rich Text Editing**: TipTap editor with StarterKit for article content creation, providing a WYSIWYG editing experience.
+**Rich Text Editing**: TipTap editor with StarterKit and Image extension for article content creation, providing a WYSIWYG editing experience with inline image support.

 **File Uploads**: Uppy integration for handling file uploads to cloud storage.